Allergy or sick: understanding the difference and managing symptoms

 Diagnosing sudden dairy allergy in adults involves a thorough medical history, physical examination, and possibly allergy testing.
 Skin prick tests or blood tests can help identify specific IgE antibodies associated with dairy allergy.
 Additionally, an oral food challenge may be conducted under medical supervision to confirm the diagnosis.

-See also article Understanding alpha gal allergy: causes, symptoms, and management
+See also article Insect bite allergy: understanding symptoms, treatment, and prevention

 Management